 4. Can I get a staircase up to the loft?

 Some lofts are more easily converted than others.
 A full assessment requires professional help, but you can often work out the basics yourself.
 Make sure you have a torch and a tape measure.
 Access the loft space and have a look around.
 Standing under the ridge check the clear height of the roof.
-You will need 8ft clearance but you may be able to get a useful room from as little as 7ft.
+You will need 8ft clearance.

 Rafters leave attics open.